eellak/gsoc2018-3gm/README.md

 ##### Working

 1. Document **parser** can parse PDFs from Government Gazette Issues (see the  `data` for examples).
 The documents are split into articles in order to detect amendments.
-2. Parser for existing laws.
+2. **Parser** for existing laws.
 3. **Named Entities** for Legal Acts (e.g. Laws, Legislative Decrees etc.) encoded in regular expressions.
-4. Topic models for finding Government Gazette Issues that have the same topics.
+4. **Similarity analyzer** using topic models for finding Government Gazette Issues that have the same topics.
 We use an unsupervised model to extract the topics and then group Issues by topics for **cross-linking** between Government Gazette Documents.
 You can then visualize these topic models with `pyLDAvis`.
 Topic modelling is done with LDA and NMF algorithms as illustrated in the [Wiki Page](https://github.com/eellak/gsoc2018-3gm/wiki/Topic-Modelling).
-The source code is located at `src/topic_models.py`.
+The source code is located at `3gm/topic_models.py`.
+There is also a Doc2Vec approach in progress.
 5. Documented end-2-end procedure at [Project Wiki](https://github.com/eellak/gsoc2018-3gm/wiki)
-6. Optionally trained Word2Vec Model for further usage
-7. MongoDB Integration
+6. **MongoDB** Integration
-8. Fetching Tool for automated fetching of documents from ET
+7. **Fetching Tool** for automated fetching of documents from ET
-9. Tool for batch conversion of documents with pdf2txt (for newer documents) or Google Tesseract 4.0 (for performing OCR on older documents)
+8. Tool for batch conversion of documents with pdf2txt (for newer documents) or Google Tesseract 4.0 (for performing OCR on older documents)
-10. Digitalized archive of Government Gazette Issues from 1976 - today in plaintext format
+9. Digitalized archive of Government Gazette Issues from 1976 - today in [PDF](https://archive.org/details/GreekGovernmentGazette) and [plaintext](https://pithos.okeanos.grnet.gr/public/7Z2GQvF0boDbCjYWFnmyc) format.
+Conversion of documents is done either via `pdfminer.six` or `tesseract` (for OCR on older documents).
-11. Demo Flask application located at `demo/app.py`
+10. **Web application** written in Flask located at `3gm/app.py`
-12. Unit tests
+11. Unit tests

 ##### In Progress